• Design

 I'm currently PhD student in the Institute for Biodigital Architecture and Genetics, at the Universitat Internacional de Catalunya -UIC- in Barcelona, Spain; as well researcher in Experimental Morphology Research Group, Industrial Design career at Universidad Pontificia Bolivariana, Medellín, Colombia.

-Bio-inspired parametric textures research project web site
+Bio-inspired parametric textures research project

 IMAGEN1_ENSAYO.jpg